The best whale watching locations in Latin America

 1. Baja California, Mexico – January to March

-Between February and March, grey whale sightings are highly likely in the serene Baja Californian bay of Magdalena and San Ignacio.
-These are among the world’s most popular sites and it’s here where you can see the grey whales that have travelled 20,000km from Alaska to calve and nurture their young in warmer Mexican waters.
+Between February and March, gray whale sightings are highly likely in the serene Baja Californian bay of Magdalena and San Ignacio.
+These are among the world’s most popular sites and it’s here where you can see the gray whales that have travelled 20,000km from Alaska to calve and nurture their young in warmer Mexican waters.
 Take a boat trip to see scores of these sociable creatures as they come up to the surface for a good look at their visitors.
 The best time to see this incredible event is between February and March.
 With some luck you may also see humpbacks.

 Unlike the curious grey whale, the blue whale is shy in the presence of humans, so you may have to take a boat ride quite far out to sea and wait a number of hours before sighting any.
 But if you do, it will be well worth your patience.
 At up to 30m long and with a maximum recorded weight of 173 tonnes, it’s the largest animal to have ever existed on earth.
 You can take a boat trip from Loreto Bay between January and March for your best chance to see blue whales.